Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 [II.5] Potom tam ještě k nim strčili frajtra Peroutku od 13. marškumpanie, který, když se včera rozšířila pověst po lágru, že se jede na posici, se ztratil a byl ráno patrolou objeven „U bílé růže“ v Brucku.
 Vymlouval se, že chtěl před odjezdem prohlédnout známý skleník hraběte Harracha u Brucku a na zpáteční cestě že zabloudil, a teprve ráno celý unavený že dorazil k „Bílé růži“.
 (Zatím spal s Růženkou od „Bílé růže“.)

-Růženka was a bar lady at Zur weißen Rose who Gefreiter Peroutka had slept with the night with before he got caught after trying to avoid departure to the front.
+was a bar lady at Zur weißen Rose who Gefreiter Peroutka had slept with the night before he got caught after trying to avoid departure to the front.

 Background

-Růženka appears to have had a real-life model.
-According to Bohumil Vlček she worked at a bar that was popular amongst Czech soldiers in Bruck: "U růže" (Zur Rose/At the Rose).
+Růženka is a characters that seems to be inspired bz a real person.
+According to Bohumil Vlček she worked at a bar that was popular amongst Czech soldiers in Bruck: "U růže" (Zur Rose/At the Rose)[a].

 Quote(s) from the novel